codeslp/ml_funcs/README.md

 Time Series Analysis:

 When working with time series data, it's often necessary to break the series down into smaller overlapping or non-overlapping windows for analysis.
 This is particularly useful for tasks like anomaly detection, where you'd want to compute statistics like mean and standard deviation for local windows to identify anomalies.
+With this function you can change the size of the window, how it changes with each iteration (shift), and how many steps to take before generating the next window (stride).

 ```python
 from ml_functions import window1d